-Vaughn also posted an impressive double, winning both the 60m and 200m at the Western Athletic Conference Championships.
-Hawkins Alexander has also steered the women's sprinters, who have enjoyed their share of honors as well.
-Headlining the list is Shannon Reynolds, who won both the 100m and 200m at the WAC Outdoor Championships en route to High Point Scorer honors at the league meet.
+Durham has also steered the women's sprinters, who have enjoyed their share of honors as well.
+Headlining the list is Reynolds, who won both the 100m and 200m at the 2013 WAC Outdoor Championships en route to High Point Scorer honors at the league meet.

-In 2011, just her second in Arlington, Hawkins Alexander helped lead four athletes - Cordero Gray, Vaughn, Juan Lewis and Andrew Pettis - to Second-Team All-America honors.
-Gray and Vaughn both made the list in the 100 meters as well as in the 4x100-meter relay team, while Pettis and Lewis earned their spots through the 4x100 relay.
+In 2011, just her second as a full-time staff member, Durham helped lead four athletes - Cordero Gray, Vaughn, Juan Lewis and Andrew Pettis - to Second-Team All-America honors.
+Gray and Vaughn both made the list in the 100 meters as well as in the 4x100-meter relay team, while Lewis and Pettis earned their spots through the 4x100 relay.

-Hawkins Alexander also helped mentor Gray, the school record holder in the 100m (10.12) and a four-time Southland Conference individual champion - the 60m and 200m during the indoor season and the 100m and 200m during the outdoor season.
+Durham also mentored Gray, a former school record holder in the 100m (10.12) and a four-time Southland Conference individual champion - the 60m and 200m during the indoor season and the 100m and 200m during the outdoor season.
 He also earned Indoor Outstanding Track Athlete and Outdoor Athlete of the Year accolades, and finished as the Southland Conference Championships High Point Scorer at both meets.

 Also in 2011, freshman Pamela Vinson won the 60m and 200m during the indoor season, earning Southland Conference Athlete of the Year honors and High Point Scorer.
-In all, Hawkins Alexander helped athletes corral seven individual Southland Conference championships in 2011 - Gray in four events, Vinson in two events and Lewis in the 400m in the indoor season.
-In addition, she guided three athletes - Reynolds in the indoor 100m, DeAndrea Smith in the outdoor 400m and Juan Lewis in the indoor 200m - to runner-up finishes.
+In all, Durham tutored athletes who corralled seven individual Southland Conference championships in 2011, and three more who logged runner-up finishes.

 In 2010, the Mavericks' sprints coach helped All-Americans Gray and Jasmine Walls reach the NCAA Championships, and had nine sprinters make appearances in the NCAA Preliminaries.
 In addition, Reynolds earned Southland Conference Freshman of the Year honors in both the indoor and outdoor seasons.